eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 However, it is not clear how the PID Provider or Attestation Provider can trigger the Wallet Unit to start the re-issuance processes.
-A Wallet Provider will typically be able to send a push message to a Wallet Unit, which will cause the Wallet Unit to contact the Wallet Provider’s backend to look for any updates or other actions.
+A Wallet Provider will typically be able to send a push message to a Wallet Unit, which will cause the Wallet Unit to contact the Wallet Provider's backend to look for any updates or other actions.
 But PID Providers and Attestation Providers are different from Wallet Providers, generally speaking, and will typically not have this option.